maxses/libHALWrapper/README.md

 If a special clock configuration is needed, the default weak function can be overloaded with an custom  strong function.
 E.g. for an stm32f303x8 the function "void SystemClock_Config_f3( void )" has to be implemented as strong function.

+# FAQ

+* Compiler throws errors like "Error: selected processor does not support `sev' in ARM mode" Compiler flags are not set correctly.
+You can set the cmake variable "MCU_AUTO_FLAGS" or include the cmake package 'MCUFlags' in your CMakeLists.txt file.

+* Linker message "undefined reference to `__exidx_start'" You are probably using a toolchain wich is using newlib.
+You have to specify "--specs=nano".